reasec/certificate-pinning-spring-web-client/README.md

 [Certificate pinning](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning) allows us to protect our API calls from servers that are actually not the ones that we think we are talking to.
 This will help us to protect our applications, for example from [man in the middle attacks](https://www.owasp.org/index.php/Man-in-the-middle_attack).

 In this library we will ping a sha of the public key.
 Certificates on an external site may change, for example when expiring, but private / public keys may remain the same, and so a sha of the public key will still valid.

+If you are going to keep the sha of the public key of the server that you are talking to do it privately and secure.
+Additionally you may need to check regularly if that sha still valid, or change it when you know it will change.

+This library will get update eventually to support a list of valid shas, this will allow you to have different shas for different public keys in different certificates.
+This may be useful if the server has more than one certificate or is planning to do it so, for example when the keys are compromised or because if has a key rotation policy.